-Minister of Agriculture of the People's Republic of China (MOA)
+Ministry of Agriculture and Rural Affairs of the People's Republic of China (MARA)

-The political leadership and funding support of the DCZ lies with the MOA together with the German BMEL.
+The political leadership and funding support of the DCZ lies with the MARA together with the German BMEL.

-Foreign Economic Cooperation Center, Ministry of Agriculture, PR China
+Foreign Economic Cooperation Center, Ministry of Agriculture and Rural Affairs, PR China

 In 2015, the Beijing headquarters of DCZ were set up in the offices of the Foreign Economic Cooperation Center (FECC).
 FECC is the Chinese implementing partner of DCZ.

 FECC (and its China-EU Agricultural Technology Center) was established in 1984.
-It is a government-affiliated institution of director-general level under the Ministry of Agriculture (MOA) that is responsible for the agricultural foreign economic cooperation.
+It is a government-affiliated institution of director-general level under the Ministry of Agriculture an Rural Affairs (MARA) that is responsible for the agricultural foreign economic cooperation.